Your story isn’t over. You are not alone. We’re in this together.

 be true, be you, be kind

-Founded by students, for students, the One Life Project began in upstate New York and has since grown into an East Coast regional movement across 16 U.S. states.
-With offices in five of these states, youth-led teams, and accessible digital tools, we connect with young people across the coast, and much further beyond, wherever they are and however they need support.
+Founded by students, for students, the One Life Project began in upstate New York and has since grown into a Northeast regional movement across 11 U.S. states.
+With offices in five of these states, youth-led teams, and accessible digital tools, we connect with young people across the region, and much further beyond, wherever they are and however they need support.

 The One Life Project advances youth mental health through education and training that build understanding and skills, advocacy and activism that elevate youth voices and reduce stigma, and support and prevention efforts that promote connection, early awareness, and access to appropriate resources before crisis occurs.